cse-labs/res-edge-labs/labs/res-edge-labs/deploy-res-edge/README.md

 > To exit K9s - `:q <enter>` or `ctl-c`

-### Open Prometheus in Your Browser
+### Open Prometheus in the browser

 - From the `PORTS` tab, open `Prometheus (30000)`
 - From the query window, enter `resedge`
-  - This will filter to your custom app metrics
+  - This will filter to the custom app metrics
 - From the query window, enter `webv`
   - This will filter to the WebV metrics

-### Open Grafana in Your Browser
+### Open Grafana in the browser

 - From the `PORTS` tab, open `Grafana (32000)`
   - Username: admin
   - Password: cse-labs
-- Click on "General / Home" at the top of the screen and select "dotnet" to see Res-Edge Data Service health metrics
+- Click on "General / Home" at the top of the screen and select "dotnet" to see a standard dotnet dashboard
-- Click on "General / Home" at the top of the screen and select "Application Dashboard" to see Res-Edge Data Service requests metrics
+- Click on "General / Home" at the top of the screen and select "Application Dashboard" to see a custom application dashboard
 - You should see the Application Dashboard with both WebV and Res-Edge Data Service ("Application")
   - WebV will have 10 requests per second
   - Application will have 10.2 requests per second
     - K8s calls /healthz every minute
     - Prometheus calls /metrics every 5 seconds
-    - WebV has 10 requests per second
+    - WebV generates 10 requests per second
-- Keep "Application Dashboard" open in a browser tab to monitor Res-Edge Data Service requests metrics for the next section.
-The version number of Res-Edge Data Service and WebV will appear below "Application" and "WebV" accordingly.
+- Keep "Application Dashboard" open in a browser tab to monitor Res-Edge Data Service requests metrics for the next section
+  - The version number of Res-Edge Data Service and WebV will appear below "Application" and "WebV" accordingly

-### Generate More Requests for Observability using WebV
+### Generate more requests for the dashboards

 - Run a 30 second load test in the background to generate 60 req/sec